smit659/calculatorAndroid/README.md

 I have implemented infix to postfix conversion algorithm in this project

-All the Arithmetic Operation like (+ * - / % ) are calculated using below mentioned two steps:
+All the Arithmetic Operation like (+ * - / % ) with Positive operand are calculated  using below mentioned two steps:

 steps  :-
 1)converting users input (infix expression) into postfix expression using STACK Data Structure.